How Cognassist supports learners

 The module categories can and often do overlap because it can be helpful to ground specific cognitive strategies within familiar or real-world scenarios.
 Helping the learner to see how these skills are relevant to them and making it easier to apply them within their routine.

-All modules are linked to the relevant cognitive domains by our science team and consulting neuropsychologists.
+All modules are linked to the relevant cognitive domains by our cognitive science team and independent scientific advisory board.
 The cognitive support strategies will often have very clear links to cognition.
 However, the links between soft skills and cognition may be less obvious but no less important, as cognitive differences can impact the development of soft skills in counterintuitive ways.

 For example, the numeracy cognitive domain is not just about numbers but can indicate working memory capacity, and therefore the ability to complete other tasks that require manipulating non-numerical information, such as long term planning or understanding team dynamics.